-Frequency and incidence of thromboembolic events, thrombotic microangiopathy (TMA), anaphylaxis
+Frequency and incidence of thromboembolic events, thrombotic microangiopathy (TMA), anaphylaxis.

-Secondary study objectives are as follows: To evaluate frequency and incidence of any adverse events reported to the PedNet Registry in patients treated with emicizumab, in all patients and in subgroups determined by age Secondary safety endpoints:
+Secondary study objectives are as follows:

+To evaluate frequency and incidence of any adverse events reported to the PedNet Registry inpatients treated with emicizumab, in all patients and in subgroups determined by age and status of inhibitor as well as by severity for patients without inhibitors.

+Secondary safety endpoints:

-Any AEs reported to PedNet Registry
+Any AEs reported to PedNet Registry.

-To describe the bleeding profile of patients treated with emicizumab Secondary efficacy endpoints:
+To describe the bleeding profile of patients treated with emicizumab, overall and in subgroups determined by age and status of inhibitor as well as by severity for patients without inhibitors.

+Secondary effectiveness endpoints:

-Annual bleeding rate (ABR) for treated bleeds and percentage of patients with zero treated bleeds ABR for joint bleeds, ABR for soft tissue bleeds, ABR for major bleeds, ABR for minor bleeds
+- ABR for treated bleeds and percentage of patients with zero treated bleeds. - ABR for joint bleeds and major bleeds. - Bleed counts for soft tissue bleedsand minor bleeds.